aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 #### Parameters (Enclosed Within Parentheses)

 Parameters are arguments passed into the function when it's called.
-This makes a function much more dynamic.
+This makes a function more dynamic.

 Let's look back at the `returnSum` method.